 Mixteco Interpreters and Translators: A Quick Guide

-For the Mixteco, whose cultural and linguistic heritage has stood the test of time, interpreters play a major role in bridging the gap between their traditional ways of life and the challenges of modern migration.
+For the Mixteco, whose cultural and linguistic heritage has stood the test of time, language services play a major role in bridging the gap between their traditional ways of life and the challenges of modern migration.

-This blog explores the Mixteco language, why the Mixteco are migrating, and the support interpreters can provide them as they settle in the United States.
+This blog explores the Mixteco language, why the Mixteco are migrating, and the help interpreters can provide as they settle in the United States.

 Who speaks Mixteco?

 Mixteco is spoken primarily in southern Mexico, across the states of Oaxaca, Guerrero, Michoacán, and Puebla, a region also known as La Mixteca.
 The Mixteco people often call themselves the Ñuu Savi or "People of the Rain."
 With over half a million speakers, they are the third-largest Indigenous group in Mexico.
-The name for “Mixteco” in the Mixtec language is Tu’un Savi or “language/tongue of the rain”.
-These names change somewhat depending on the region.
+The name for “Mixteco” in the Mixtec language is Tu’un Savi or "language/tongue of the rain."

 Mixteco belongs to the Eastern Oto-Manguean language family and is closely related to Trique and Cuicatec.
 The exact number of Mixteco variants remains debated among linguists and anthropologists.
 By some estimates, there are at least 50 distinct variants of the Mixtec language.

 Researchers are still working to fully understand and document Mixteco’s linguistic variations, but because of Mixtec migration patterns and the region’s geographic isolation, it has been difficult to do so.
-Its internal diversity is high and can also be attributed to La Mixteca's rugged topography, where steep mountains and narrow valleys have limited communication between communities for generations.
+Its internal diversity is high and could be attributed to La Mixteca's rugged topography, where steep mountains and narrow valleys have limited communication between communities.

 Why are the Mixtec People Migrating?